 Here are a few basic Russian phrases that will make your stay in Saint Petersburg a little easier:

-In Saint Petersburg, tipping is certainly not required but always appreciated.
-If you are satisfied with the service, you can tip about 10 percent of the bill in restaurants and bars.
+In Saint Petersburg as in the rest of Russia, tipping is certainly not required but always appreciated.
+If you are satisfied with the service, you can tip about 10% of the bill in restaurants and bars.